- Rapid Reference 🚀

 - Provision of higher levels of positive airway pressure may help recruit lung tissue (especially among patients with morbid obesity).

 - In the absence of definitive evidence, it may be reasonable to trial different devices and determine which suits an individual patient best.
 Some patients may benefit from alternating BiPAP and HFNC (e.g., BiPAP may support the work of breathing better, but periods of HFNC may be needed to promote secretion clearance).

 - Intubation may be indicated for progressive desaturation or worsening dyspnea, despite optimization of noninvasive respiratory support.

-- Naproxen has in vitro activity which prevents replication of H1N1 and H3N2 influenza.31
+- Naproxen has in vitro activity which prevents replication of H1N1 and H3N2 influenza.(23459490)

-- Symptom duration <96 hours.
+- Symptom duration less than four days.

-- Laboratory-confirmed influenza (ideally H3N2 or H1N1 strains).
+- Laboratory confirmed influenza (ideally H3N2 or H1N1 strains).

 - Pulmonary infiltrates on chest X-ray or CT scan.

 - Creatinine clearance >30 ml/min, no acute kidney injury or hypoperfusion, and no other nephrotoxic medications.

 - If naproxen is used, it should be limited to a two-day course (four tablets in total).